ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    Cortex-A710 CPU.
 This needs to be enabled only for revisions r0p0 and r1p0.
    It has been fixed in r2p0.

+-  ``ERRATA_A710_1917258``: This applies errata 1917258 workaround to
+   Cortex-A710 CPU.
+This needs to be enabled only for revisions r0p0 and r1p0.
+   It has been fixed in r2p0.

 -  ``ERRATA_A710_1987031``: This applies errata 1987031 workaround to
    Cortex-A710 CPU.
 This needs to be enabled only for revisions r0p0, r1p0 and r2p0 of the CPU.
 It is still open.